-Inland Rail is supporting local jobs and opportunities for businesses and communities along the 1,700km alignment.
+Inland Rail is a once in a life time project supporting local jobs and opportunities for businesses and communities along the 1,700km alignment.

-If you are interested in the opportunities available in your region visit TenderLink where the Australian Rail Track Corporation (ARTC) advertises tenders, expressions of interest and other opportunities.
+Construction of Inland Rail began on the Parkes to Narromine section on 13 December 2018 and since then, local businesses have been quick to take advantage of the vast and exciting opportunities being created.
+If you are a business interested in current opportunities available in your region visit TenderLink where the Australian Rail Track Corporation (ARTC) advertises tenders, expressions of interest and other opportunities.

 ARTC has also partnered with Industry Capability Network (ICN) to help match suppliers to Inland Rail projects.
 Interested businesses should register with ICN.

 “For local businesses to have the opportunity to participate in projects like the Inland Rail means that money is being kept locally.
 Money invested in regional communities supports things like the local bakery…the local dress shop… the motorbike shop and it’s also a wonderful opportunity.
 We have some incredible Indigenous businesses within our Shire and Inland Rail brings the skills to all people within our Shire and gives them an opportunity.”

 Anna Wyllie, Economic Business Development Manager, Parkes Shire Council

 The construction of Inland Rail is supporting a range of local job opportunities such as earthmoving plant operators, designers, engineers, schedulers, railway track workers, and labourers.

 “If we add 10 jobs… just through the construction part of Inland Rail, we actually get 27 jobs as a result.
 That’s because it multiplies out, and it increases our output by twice that amount.
 When we look at the value adding that those new jobs bring, it’s nearly three times.
 That’s just construction.”